Read about how successful these members have been!

 Cooperative Housing Program

-Co-op housing isn’t for everyone, but it’s ideal for people who want to be involved with their neighbors in creating community.
+A housing cooperative is a member-owned business that manages the housing, and co-op members are both residents of the co-op and shareholders (owners) in the business.
+While co-ops aren’t for everyone, they’re ideal for people who want to be involved with their neighbors in creating community.

 CHT Co-ops at a glance: